-Retention of Hard Copy of Judicial Records
+Retention of Hard Copy of Conduct Records

-- The hard copy file of a student’s entire judicial history is kept for a minimum of one (1) academic year beyond the academic year in which the date of the last violation of the Student Conduct Code occurred.
+- The hard copy file of a student’s entire conduct history is kept for a minimum of one (1) academic year beyond the academic year in which the date of the last violation of the Student Conduct Code occurred.
 When a student commits a violation of academic integrity, the hard copy file is retained for the remainder of a student’s academic career.

 - The files of any student who has received one or more of the following sanctions will be maintained for three (3) academic years beyond the academic year in which the student’s tenure in his/her current degree

-- Removal from University housing
+A. Removal from University housing

-- Disciplinary probation
+B. Disciplinary probation

-- Deferred suspension
+C. Deferred suspension